denven/yihack-onedrive-uploader/README.md

 If you have a subscription of Microsoft OneDrive Stroage or Microsoft 365 Developer Program, you will get more storage space, which can allow you to store your camera videos and pictures to it other than paying an expensive manufacturer's storage premium plan.

 ## Features
-- much easier to set up
+- much easier to set up on your camera
   - use a JSON file to configure
-  - only few steps on your camera terminal
+  - only few instructions you need to run on your terminal
 - unattended upload your video (.mp4) and image (.jpg) files once set up successfully
 - both personal and tenant Microsoft accounts are supported
 - safe auto-clean of your earliest files when storage reaches the specified threshold